nobidev/cilium/.github/ISSUE_TEMPLATE/enterprise_branch_initialization.md

 - [ ] `close-fixed-issues.yaml`: You need to change the `branches` in the `on`
       section to match the new branch name.

+## GitHub infrastructure

+- [ ] create a PR that updates the `.github/workflows/enterprise-container-scan.yaml`
+      file to also include the new `v1.X`, so that the OSS branch is also scanned for security vulnerabilities.
+- [ ] Create all the usual [GH labels] for the `v1.X-ce` branch, to manage backports and blockers.
+Match the labels that exist for the older branches.

 [v1.13]: https://github.com/cilium/cilium/tree/v1.13
 [this diff]: https://github.com/isovalent/cilium/pull/746#issuecomment-1437703837